paigemorfitt/MODStoRDF.github.io/IMI.md

 	<li>bp_categories: Possibly BePress categories of Academic Discipline</li>
 	<li>broad_creation_date: Date to accomidate a range associated with the creation of an item</li>
 	<li>broad_date: Date to accomidate a range associated with an item</li>
+ 	<li>buy_link: Presumable field for links to purchase rendition of item in BePress</li>
 	<li>calc_thumbnail_image_url (removed)</li>
 	<li>calc_url: Possible URL used in BePress</li>
 	<li>campus_location: Location of art on Whitman College campus where Sheehan art is displayed or stored.</li>